medcomdk/dk-medcom-messaging/docs/index.md

 ### 1.1 Technical Specifications

+### 1.1 What is a MedCom FHIR Message Standard

+A MedCom FHIR Message Standard is the term for a collection of documentation covering most aspects of the standard.

+1. Clinical Documentation
+  1.1 Clinical description
+  1.2 Use Cases
+2. Technical Documentation
+  2.1 One or more FHIR IGs (the specific Profile IG for the standard, the inherited Profile IGs within this standard and supporting IGs for the standard, Terminology IG for instance.).
+These cover what in former MedCom non-FIR standards were specific rules regarding syntax and qualifiers.
+3. Additional Documentation
+  3.1 A GitHub Page linking it all together with further descriptions and specifications 3.2 This Governance

 The technical specifications for MedCom Messaging profiles are defined in an IG.
 As mentioned previously does the MedCom Messaging profiles not alone compose a standard but are used to describe central information in MedComs messaging standards. <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-messaging/" target="_blank">Here you can find the MedCom Messaging IG.</a>

 IGs might be difficult for people with little or no knowledge about FHIR and how to understand an IG.
 Therefor has MedCom developed a webpage describing the content of the messaging IG.
 The link below gives an overview of which profiles are included, what their purpose are, and which elements that shall be supported in a system